hlandau/ncdocs/domain-names.md

   - "delegate": Similar to "import", though with different rules and less powerful.
 Since "import" constitutes a superset of the functionality of "delegate", use of "import" is often preferable.
-However "delegate" may have wider support; therefore it MAY be preferable to use "delegate" where the the desired outcome is achievable using it.
+However "delegate" may have wider support; therefore it may be preferable to use "delegate" where the the desired outcome is achievable using it.

     The key differences between "import" and "delegate" is that "delegate" can